• Skip to secondary menu

 First off, DON’T try and scrape the ice off!

-Scraping the ice off with a nice would be fine, but you’re quite likely to stab into one of the cooling pipes, then the whole thing is broken and needs replaced.
+Scraping the ice off with a nice would be fine, but you’re quite likely to stab into one of the cooling pipes, and then the whole thing is broken and needs replaced.

 If you leave the fridge door closed it should stay cold and keep your food if you just leave it overnight.
 But I wouldn’t leave much in there just in case.
 You don’t want to come through and find all your food spoiled.